TillmannKrebs0/WhatToEat/README.md

 # WhatToEat (whattoeatapp)

-A mobile app, that helpls you decide whats on the plate today!
+A mobile app, that helps you decide whats on the plate today!

 ## Install the dependencies
 ```bash